krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 measured in some unit of time (say days) and $N$ is the number of paying customers in that period.

-The average presence density is the daily revenue rate, the signal mass contribution for each signal is revenue for each customer, the average signal mass contribution is the average revenue per customer for that week, and the incidence rate represents the average daily rate of active customers over the week.
+The  presence density is the daily revenue rate, the signal mass contribution for each signal is revenue for each customer, the  signal mass contribution is the  revenue per customer for that week, and the incidence rate represents the  daily rate of active customers over the week.

-So the presence invariant is stating that the revenue rate for the week is the product of the average revenue per customer and the average number of active customers over the week.
+So the presence invariant is stating that the revenue rate for the week is the product of the  revenue per customer and the  number of active customers over the week.

 ### Why it matters